In this article, I am going to share with you the 11 best techniques to find SEO keywords in a step-by-step process using free and paid tools.

 So I included the internal link with the keyword anchor text to increase topic relevancy, spread the link juice, and give Google another signal that this page is about technical SEO.

 And all these tricks help you to properly optimize your content for your targeted SEO keyword, its LSI keywords, and relevant keywords.
+If you are using WordPress, check out my guide on where to put and how to add keywords in WordPress.

 Best 3 Keyword Research Tools for SEO Keywords